raskig/carrot/README.md

 Main steps:

-- require carrot in your code:
+- Require carrot in your code:

 ```clojure
 :require [carrot.core :as carrot]
 ```
-- define your exchange and queue names in a carrot config map (for details see [architecture](https://cloud.githubusercontent.com/assets/3204818/23512162/99eec068-ff57-11e6-9176-a883f79a9e22.png)):
+- Define your exchange and queue names in a carrot config map (for details see [architecture](https://cloud.githubusercontent.com/assets/3204818/23512162/99eec068-ff57-11e6-9176-a883f79a9e22.png)):

 ```clojure
 (def carrot-config {:waiting-exchange "waiting-exchange"